bijankundu/Inshorts-Api/Readme.md

 node index.js
 ```

-> **NOTE:** The data is being scapped from official website of Inshorts, so the response time of API might be slow.
+> **NOTE:** The data is scraped from the official website of Inshorts, so the response time of API might be slow.
+The content is copyrighted and isn't recommended for commercial use.

 ---